bresilla/roscon2025_workshop/exercises/ex-3.md

 >
 > ***Is it possible to use shared memory between containers ?***
 >
 > *Yes!
-But first let's see how to establish communication across containers and hosts in the next exercise...*
+But first let's see how to establish TCP communication between containers and hosts in the next exercise...*

 ---
 [Next exercise ➡️](ex-4.md)